 - native title interests are not extinguished by the grant.

 The Queensland Government retains ownership of the minerals and petroleum on all land in Queensland.
-It also retains certain rights in regards to forest products and quarry materials on some land transferred under the Aboriginal Land Act 1991 and Torres Strait Islander Land Act 1991 .
+It also retains certain rights in regard to forest products and quarry materials on some land transferred under the Indigenous Land Acts.